 In 2001, I created this website to showcase my different modification projects (computers, TiVO and other stuff) and to describe step-by-step those projects to help others do the same, but as time went by, it slowly was modified--no pun intended--to include information about my computer repair skills.
 The name, Modification Workz or "modworkz" for short, stuck and now this website is the Head Quarters of the #1 PC technician in Okinawa!

-Sometimes my customers asked me, how come my prices are so low compared to other computer stores or local technician competition?
+When customers asked me; "how come my prices are so low compared to other computer stores or local technician competition?"
 The answer is simple...I don't have to pay rent, utilities, etc. And because this is not my main means of making a living, the savings are passed on to you.